Cybersecurity Best practices for automotive video course

 VIII.
 Consequences of applying or rejecting automotive cybersecurity best practices

-In a side to side comparison, we will go over the benefits of applying best practices and negative consequences when ignored.
-Plus, we will highlight other considerations when implementing best practices.
+In a side to side comparison, we will go over the benefits of applying best practices and negative consequences if they are rejected.
+Plus we will highlight other considerations when implementing best practices.

 IX.
 Summary and Outro